luisawatkins/orbitdb-storacha-bridge/README.md

 ## What we want to accomplish

-If Alice & Bob are working with the same OrbitDB:
+If Alice & Bob are working with the same OrbitDB in a local-first peer-to-peer web or mobile application:

 - without 24/7 internet connection between their browsers and also
 - without a signalling or relay node (or network) which is live pinning their OrbitDB changes (e.g. via OrbitDB-Voyager or other custom OrbitDB node instance)